SharePoint News Digest Features and Limitations

 3. SharePoint News digest analytics

 While you can see the number of users who read the articles, you don’t know who opened the email and read it.
-After the newsletter is sent, the only available analytics are in the news article itself: page viewers and views, average time spent, and page traffic by the time.
+After you send the newsletter, the only available analytics are in the news article itself: page viewers and views, average time spent, and page traffic by the time.
 In SharePoint automatic news digest template, the number of article views is visible in a newsletter itself.

 Email analytics doesn’t exist, so statistics such as open and click rate, read time, or reading devices are unavailable.
-Receiving analytics only from the news articles leaves you guessing how your newsletter performed and how much employees were engaged in the content.
+Depending only on analytics from the news articles leaves you guessing about the performance of your newsletter and the level of engagement employees had with the content.

 4. Minimum SharePoint news articles number

-SharePoint News digest can’t be sent if the number of articles doesn’t exceed five.
-The SharePoint feature won’t appear as an option if you have fewer articles you want to send as a newsletter.
+You can’t send SharePoint News digest if the number of articles doesn’t exceed five.
+In other words, the SharePoint feature won’t appear as an option if you have fewer articles you want to send as a newsletter.
 To email a digest, the option ‘See all’ must appear in the ‘News’ section.

 Creating the exact number of articles limits sharing even one or two written articles with your employees.
 Only after completing five news articles on the site you can choose which ones you want to send.